Beast (2022 Indian film): Filming

-A test shoot for Thalapathy 65, held on 10 February 2021 at the office of Sun TV Network in Chennai.
+A test shoot for Thalapathy 65 was held on 10 February 2021 at the office of Sun TV Network in Chennai.
 On 31 March 2021, the film was launched at Sun TV Studios, with a formal puja ceremony.
 However, Hegde was not present at the launch, due to her busy schedules.
 After the 2021 Tamil Nadu Legislative Assembly election, Vijay and Nelson headed to Georgia for the film's shooting schedule on 7 April 2021.
 Sun Pictures released a post from the shooting location on 9 April, revealing that the film entered production.
 The team shot 30% of the film in Georgia and rest of the shoot in Chennai, because of restrictions due to the second wave of the pandemic.
 Vijay returned to Chennai on 26 April, after filming in Georgia for 15 days, where an introductory song and few action sequences were shot.

 For the second schedule, a huge shopping mall was replicated at the EVP Film City in Chennai since malls were shut in Tamil Nadu owing to COVID-19 restrictions.
 Nelson had previously scouted Delhi for malls to shoot in, but ultimately desisted due to the difficulties involved in crowd control.
 However, Vijay asked the team to suspend production due to the rise in COVID-19 cases and the statewide lockdown prevailing in Tamil Nadu.
 The song shoot of the film was scheduled for shoot on mid-May 2021 was also stalled after Hegde was diagnosed with COVID-19.
 Filming resumed in July 2021, with the second schedule lasting for 20 days.
 A sequence was filmed at East Coast Road, where Valimai was being shot and a huge set was constructed at the location.
 Reports also claimed that shooting of the film progressed at Intercontinental Chennai Mahabalipuram Resort.
 The team moved to Gokulam Studios for filming major sequences.
 The film's third schedule began in Chennai on 2 August 2021 and went for more than three weeks.